How does a business funding broker work

 You accept (or decline) and get funded

 You're never obligated to accept any offer.
-If you accept, the lender processes final approval and wires funds directly to your business bank account.
+If you accept, the funder processes final approval and wires funds directly to your business bank account.
 Most businesses are funded within 24–48 hours of accepting an offer.

 ✅ 24–48 hours